Tfloow/Q8_KUL/README.md

 ## Compilation

 You can clone this repo and compile locally with the `make` command.
-You will need *pandoc* and the base version of *texlive* installed.
+You will need **[docker](https://docs.docker.com/engine/install/)** installed.
+This allows that everyone is compiling on the same platform with little requirements (first compilation may take some times to pull the image).

 ```
 make